 - Understand the attendance policy and attend classes unless illness or emergency prevents the student from doing so.

 - Meet the academic requirements of the student’s courses and major.

 - At the beginning of each academic year, update the student’s request for accommodation with the Coordinator of Student Academic Services.

 - Assess the extent to which the accommodations agreed upon and implemented for the semester are meeting the student’s needs and share the student’s conclusions with the Coordinator of Student Academic Services Excellence in a timely manner.

 Responsibilities of the College:

-Through the Bashevkin Academic Center for Excellence, the College provides a variety of services to students with disabilities based on individual documentation and need.
-The responsibility of the College is to provide reasonable accommodations on a case-by-case basis and to afford equal opportunity for student participation in the College's programs, activities, and services unless doing so would compromise the academic integrity of the College or the student’s educational program, or impair the rights or opportunities of other students.
-The College, at its discretion, may require additional testing or evaluation if the student-provided documentation is inadequate or needs to be updated.
+Through the Bashevkin Academic Center for Excellence, the University provides a variety of services to students with disabilities based on individual documentation and need.
+The responsibility of the University is to provide reasonable accommodations on a case-by-case basis and to afford equal opportunity for student participation in the University's programs, activities, and services unless doing so would compromise the academic integrity of the University or the student’s educational program, or impair the rights or opportunities of other students.
+The University, at its discretion, may require additional testing or evaluation if the student-provided documentation is inadequate or needs to be updated.
 The student may be asked to sign a release or authorization as part of the accommodation process.